rajan-lama/super-ai-engine/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Believe in Democratize AI with WordPress.
-Your site can now chat, write poetry, solve problems, and maybe make you coffee.
+Your site can now chat, write poetry, solve problems, etc. with its own intelligent

 == Description ==